slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Be independent from your family but loyal at the same time.
 Keep your friends for friendship but work with the skilled and competent.
 Resist the temptation of working with family and friends.
 Peers are peers, not boss and employee.
 You will waste your life trying to make those around into who you want them to be.

+> *"Everyone sees what you appear to be, few experience what you really are."
+-- Niccoló Machiavelli [1469]*

 > *"Love your neighbour, yet don’t pull down your hedge."
 -- Benjamin Franklin [1706]*